-|Average bus duration||3 h 25 min|
+|Average bus duration||3 h 15 min|

-|Average bus ticket price||$11 (€9)|
+|Average bus ticket price||$8 (€7)|

-|Bus companies||Flixbus, Bus Center, BlaBlaCar, Baltour, Marino Autolinee, Infobus, Eurolines France or Eurolines Switzerland|
+|Bus providers||Flixbus, Bus Center, BlaBlaCar, Baltour, Marino Autolinee, Infobus, Eurolines France or Eurolines Switzerland|

-Buses from Rome to Florence cover the 143 miles (231 km) long route taking on average 3 h 25 min with our travel partners like Flixbus, Bus Center, BlaBlaCar, Baltour, Marino Autolinee, Infobus, Eurolines France or Eurolines Switzerland.
+Buses from Rome to Florence cover the 143 miles (231 km) long journey taking on average 3 h 15 min with our travel partners like Flixbus, Bus Center, BlaBlaCar, Baltour, Marino Autolinee, Infobus, Eurolines France or Eurolines Switzerland.
 There are direct bus services available.
-While the average ticket price for this trip costs around $11 (€9), you can find the cheapest bus ticket for as low as $9 (€7).
+You can get the cheapest bus tickets for this journey for as low as $7 (€6), but the average price of bus tickets is $8 (€7).
 Travelers depart most frequently from Roma Termini and arrive in Florence, Villa Costanza Tram T1.

-For as little as $9 (€7) you can travel by bus between Rome and Florence with FlixBus.
-Omio will show you the best deals, schedules and tickets available for this route.
+You can travel by bus between Rome and Florence with FlixBus for as low as $7 (€6).
+When you search for schedules and tickets, Omio will show you the best route.

 One of the easiest and quickest ways to travel between these two cities is by taking the bus.
 On average, you will find that there are between one and five daily buses from Rome to Florence, with approximately 17 buses being scheduled per week.
 This journey is almost always direct, and the duration is around 3h 20min to 4h 15 min, with it varying depending on what time of the day you depart and how much traffic there is at the time.
 When you arrive in Florence, there are many attractions for you to visit, including the Cathedral of Santa Maria del Fiore and the Uffizi Gallery.